 Masters in Business Analytics & Intelligence in Kentucky

-Masters in business analytics programs focus on how to use data to make business decisions.
+Masters in Business Intelligence programs focus on how to use data to make business decisions.
 Programs could examine everything from collecting that data in the first place to using it to form an actionable business plan.
-Courses could look at statistical analysis, data management, and more.
+Courses could look at statistical analysis, big data management, and more.
 Overall, masters in business intelligence programs don’t just focus on data.
 They look beyond it, aiming to help students understand and utilize it effectively.

 Choosing your potential business intelligence masters programs is an important process.
 Especially considering how different programs might address business analytics in different ways.
 Some might accomplish that by focusing on a certain role or skill set.
 Others might survey the topic more broadly.

 If you’re not sure where to start, it might help to think about what you’re actually looking for.
 For example, do you want a program that emphasizes business savvy?
 Maybe you want to work on more technical skills like statistical analysis?
 Then there are your career goals.
 Think carefully about the kinds of responsibilities you hold now or want to hold, and how they relate to your potential areas of study.

 Areas of Focus in MIS Programs

 - Business Analytics centers on more technical or scientific topics like statistical analysis.
 Courses in this subject area might look at the skills you could need to analyze data, and report on your findings.

 - Predictive analytics, in some ways, could be seen as a more specialized version of business analytics.
 These programs might look at how to use statistical analysis skills to make business predictions.
 These projections could be used to help a company make plans or manage risk scenarios.

 - Database management covers how to store, organize, and retrieve data.
 Programs may focus on building the technical skills to help manage large volumes of information.
 Some courses might examine querying live data sets, warehousing, and more.